nicolabs/nicolabs.net/_posts/2019-04-27-My-favorite-tools-I-want-to-tell-the-world.md

 [Wallabag](https://wallabag.org) is an open source alternative to *Pocket*, *Instapaper*, ... to save articles from the web and **read them later**.
 There are integrations with web browsers and smartphones.
 I've been adding and reading articles with wallabag for years : you don't need another tool !

+## More tools

+The following ones are part of my toolbox, they will get a small description each in the future :

+- Passwordstore
+- ForceDoze (Android)
+- K-9 Mail
+- Silence
+- VLC
+- Markor (Android) / Bear (iOS)
+- FastHub-Libre
+- RadioDroid
+- AntennaPod
+- F-Droid